israelali1424/Series_63/Chapter_6_Ethical Practices and Obligations.md

 ### Contact Information
 Thank you for choosing our Series 63 program.
 We hope this guide helps you in preparing and passing your exam.

+loyalty and care
+The fiduciary standard imposes duties of loyalty and care that apply throughout client engagements.
+They are not limited to individual securities transactions or recommendations.

+BDs and IAs are allowed to delay distributing funds from a vulnerable adults account for up to 15 days if the suspect the customer is being financially exploited.

+Failing to furnish a prospectus to a customer purchasing a new offering is a prohibited practice, but only if the prospectus is not delivered by the trade confirmation date.